ericguizzo/anti_transfer/README.md

 # Blissful Ignorance: Anti-Transfer Learning for Task Invariance
 This repository supports the above paper submitted for NeurIPS2020.
-Running this code will produce the results mentioned in the paper, using the same configuration described in the original work.
+This code produces the results mentioned in the paper, using the same configuration described in the original work.

 ## REQUIREMENTS
 We used these exact packages versions: